jjvanzon/Circular-Language-Spec/spec/basic-diagram-elements.md

 There may be different ideas, for when it could be appropriate to draw shapes with different types of lines.

-Perhaps if object symbols would be used in several ways, for instance as an object, as well as another object’s class, the symbol might be given multiple borders.
+Perhaps if object symbols might be used in several ways, for instance as an object, as well as another object’s class, the symbol might be given multiple borders.
 Here might be an object symbol that could serve as both an object and a class:

 ![](images/Basic%20Diagram%20Elements.045.png)